audulus/docs/docs/nodes.md

 The `resample` node lets you run a portion of a patch at a higher sample rate, also known as supersampling.

-In the `inspector` you can choose from different multiples of the base sample rate from `1x` to `16x`.
+In the `inspector panel` you can choose from different multiples of the base sample rate from `1x` to `16x`.
 Higher sample rates use more CPU time.

 <img src="img/nodes_reference/dsp/resample/resample_inspector.png"
 alt="resample inspector"